tmuhlest/sopranos/index.md

 ![one](murders by sopranos characters.png)

 For me this stands to reason that characters like Tony and Chris would do the most shooting.
 They occupy the most screen time and are the center of most of the story.
 If this were the say "The Dante's" rather than the Soprano's, we might expect Silvio to have more action.
 Two interesting characters for me are Mikey Palmice and Tony Blundetto.
-For characters who only appear in one season both of them seem to have a lot of action.
+For characters who only appear in one season both have a lot of action.

-While this analysis has shown that many murders are committed by main characters it has not directly answered this violence leads to greater viewership.
+While this analysis has shown that many murders are committed by main characters it has not directly answered if violence leads to greater viewership.

 ### When Did the Shooting Happen?

 Knowing when the violence occurs allows us to see if there is any correlation with viewership numbers.
-Here is the nubmer of murders by season (remeber, I'm only showing murders here not all deaths, so non-murder related deaths (Livia Soprano for example) are not included here).
+Here is the number of murders by season (remember, I'm only showing murders here not all deaths, so non-murder related deaths (Livia Soprano for example) are not included here).

 ![two](murders by sopranos season.png)
-*Side note, Season six is longer than the other seasons, so take that into account
+*Side note, Season six is longer than the other seasons, so keep that in mind

 Overall, we see that there is a reasonable disparity in the violence.
 Season four has the fewest murders with 5 and Season six has the most with 20.
 Anecdotally, Season four probably has the fewest because it ends with the collapse of Tony and Carmella's marriage rather than a violent confrontation like Season one or Season six.